manticoresoftware/manticoresearch-php/docs/errors.md

 ## ResponseException

 Soft errors returned by nodes.
-For example, when trying to insert a document with an ID that already exists or when trying to create an index that already exists.
+For example, when trying to insert a document with an ID that already exists or when trying to create a table that already exists.

 ## RuntimeException

 Thrown when a mandatory parameter of the request payload is not present.
-For example, if the index is not set when trying to add a new document.
+For example, if the table is not set when trying to add a new document.

 <!-- proofread -->